Parking regulations in ItalyOn-street parking is permitted on the right side of the road.

 Paid parking applies on Monday-Saturday or even Sunday, pending on the city even till midnight.

 Parking along blue lines means either paid parking or free parking with your blue disc.
 On the p-sign you can read what applicable is.

-- Pay and display parking: buy your ticket from the dispenser machine and display it clearly in the front windscreen
+- Pay and display parking: buy your parking ticket from the p-machine and display it clearly in the front windscreen.

-- Blue disc parking : free parking with your international blue parking disc set to the time at parking (blue discs are available from banks, tourist offices, tobacconists and post offices)
+- Blue disc parking : free parking with an international blue parking disc set to the time at parking (discs are available from banks, tourist offices, tobacconists and post offices).

-Free and other parking zones in ItalyParking on street with white lines means that parking is free of charge.
+Free and other parking zones in ItalyParking along white lines is free of charge.

 Parking for disabled drivers in ItalyThe European Blue Card is valid in Italy.
-With this card you may park on parking spaces reserved for card holders only, but not if the space is marked with someone's name or a licence plate number.
+With this card you may park on parking spaces reserved for card holders only.

 Parking is not allowed on roads where parking is prohibited or in a pedestrian or ZTL (limited traffic) zone, unless the traffic signs allow this.

 In most areas you must pay to park where payment is required.
 You may park without time limit on roads where parking is free but restricted by time.